gmitaros/vessel-metrics-service/README.md

 - `spring.datasource.hikari.maximum-pool-size`: Configures the HikariCP connection pool size (set to `20`).

 #### CSV Data Loading
-- `vessel.metrics.csv.load`: Determines whether to load CSV data at application startup (`false`).
+- `vessel.metrics.csv.path`: Determines the path of the CSV data to load.
+Default: (`/data/vessel_data.csv`).
+- `vessel.metrics.csv.load.if.already.have.data`:  If this is enabled (`true`) then the app will load again the CSV data to the db ignoring if there are data already in the DB.
+Default: (`false`)

 You can modify these properties in `application.properties` located in `src/main/resources/`.

 ## Assumptions
+### CSV Data Loading in Vessel Metrics Service

+The application automatically loads vessel data from a CSV file into the database when the service starts, triggered by an `ApplicationReadyEvent`.
+Data is loaded under the following conditions:
+1. The database contains no existing vessel data, or
+2. The `vessel.metrics.csv.load.if.already.have.data` property is set to `true`.

+The CSV file is located at the path specified by the `vessel.metrics.csv.path` property.
+The system parses, validates, and stores the data in batches, followed by an outlier detection process.

 - The CSV file is placed in the `/data/` directory with the required fields (e.g., `vessel_code`, `datetime`, `latitude`, etc.).
-- Thresholds for outlier detection and other validations can be adjusted via properties in the `application.yml` file.
+- Thresholds for outlier detection and other validations can be adjusted via properties in the `application.properties` file.

+### Postman Collection

+The project includes a Postman collection with all the available API requests and their stored responses.
+This allows for easy testing and exploration of the application's endpoints.
+You can import the collection into Postman and execute requests against the running application to view the expected behavior.
+The collection is organized by key functionalities, ensuring a smooth and efficient way to validate the application’s performance and responses during development or testing.

 ## Error Handling